-More than 1400 wines from nearly 100 wine growing regions and 25 countries from around the world were tasted in Frankfurt on 9 April 2017 at the first edition of the competition.
+More than 2250 wines, beers and spirits from 40 countries from around the world were tasted in Frankfurt on 7 April 2018.

-There they tasted and acclaimed the world’s best wines.
-In all, the tasters awarded medals to more than 400 wines.
+There they tasted and acclaimed the world’s best wines, beers and spirits.
+In all, the tasters awarded medals to more than 700 wines, beers and spirits.